 TAG IPv4 Dashboard

-The TAG dashboard includes a menu to invoke detailed TCP IPv4 connection information and summary overview of TCP connections in the currently opened and processed trace file.
+The TCP Analytics GUI (TAG) IPv4 Dashboard includes a menu to invoke detailed TCP IPv4 connection information and summary overview of TCP connections in the currently opened and processed trace file.
 The window is resizable to adjust column width.
 Columns can be sorted by clicking on the column header.

 Total TCP Connection Information